 IEEE 802 was particularly encouraged that 3GPP committed to testing deployment scenarios where 802.11 transmissions are received by LAA below the LAA ED threshold of -72dBm.
 This is important because such scenarios test configurations where weak 802.11 links operate below the LAA ED threshold in the presence of relatively stronger LAA transmitters, as is typical of many deployments in unlicensed spectrum.

 IEEE 802 looks forward to reviewing the 3GPP RAN4’s test plan proposals and the results of preliminary testing of LAA/802.11 coexistence.
-These results will provide valuable evidence for any potential changes to the LAA specification and the 802.11ax standard.
+These results will provide valuable evidence for any potential changes to the LAA specification and the future IEEE 802.11ax standard.

 IEEE 802 is now concerned that 3GPP may not undertake the promised LAA/802.11 coexistence tests before LAA’s deployment

 IEEE 802 has reviewed 3GPP reports documenting LAA/802.11 coexistence test development activities at the last three 3GPP RAN4 meetings: 10-14 October 2016 in Ljubljana, 14-18 November 2016 in Reno and 13-17 February 2017 in Athens.
 IEEE 802 notes that the coexistence tests are currently only about 30% complete [6] and there was little progress at the last 3GPP RAN4 meeting in Athens.
-It appears there was almost no agreement ([7], [8]) on most details of any tests aligned with the commitment made in multiple Liaison Statements by 3GPP that the tests developed by 3GPP RAN4 will incorporate common 802.11 deployment scenarios in which 802.11 transmissions are received by LAA both above and below the LAA ED threshold of -72dBm.
-It was also not clear that there was any agreed “way forward” in 3GPP RAN4 to complete the test’s definition and execution in any reasonable timeframe before potential deployments of LAA.
+There was almost no agreement ([7], [8]) on most details of any tests aligned with the commitment made in multiple Liaison Statements by 3GPP that the tests developed by 3GPP RAN4 will incorporate common 802.11 deployment scenarios in which 802.11 transmissions are received by LAA both above and below the LAA ED threshold of -72dBm.

 IEEE 802 is concerned that any failure by 3GPP to develop the promised tests and then use them to validate the various LAA/802.11 coexistence claims before the deployment of LAA will result in an unacceptably high risk that LAA systems will adversely impact the operation of deployed 802.11 systems.